 - Take a density and temperature reading of the LPG using a LPG hydrometer.

-Temperature = $18^{\circ}C$, @ $18^{\circ}C$ Density = $540 \frac{kg}{m^3}$ - Correct the density at the observed temperature to density at 15°C using the tables in the Service Manual and enter the density at 15°C into the C4000. @ $18^{\circ}C \ Density = 544 \frac{kg}{m^3}$ - Weigh a LPG bottle.Initial weight of LPG bottle = 20.00kg - Fill the bottle with LPG.
+Temperature = $18^{\circ}C$, Density at $18^{\circ}C = 540 \frac{kg}{m^3}$

+Correct the density at the observed temperature to density at 15°C using the tables in the Service Manual and enter the density at 15°C into the C4000.

+Density at $15^{\circ}C = 544 \frac{kg}{m^3}$

+- Weigh a LPG bottle.

+Initial weight of LPG bottle = 20kg

+Fill the bottle with LPG.
 Make sure the display has gone through the BBBB stage and has reset to zero before allowing any LPG to flow into the bottle.
-The meter encoder count is reset after displaying BBBBB. - Record the temperature of the fill using a thermometer in the thermo well in the pressure-temperature distribution block. $Temperature = 18^{\circ}C$ - Weigh the full bottle, Full bottle weight = 49kg. - Calculate the LPG weight that filled the bottle.
-LPG weight when filled = 49 20 = 29kg. - Divide the weight [kilograms] by the density at 15°C x 1000.
-This gives you the delivered litres. $[Vd]Vd = \frac{29}{29544} 1000 = 53.30$ - Record the dispenser-registered litres.
-[Vr]Vr 55.05L - Increase or decrease the calibration K-Factor to make the dispenser displayed litres amount increase or decrease by the proportion of difference.
+The meter encoder count is reset after displaying BBBB.
+Record the temperature of the fill using a thermometer in the thermo well in the pressure-temperature distribution block.

+$Temperature = 18^{\circ}C$

+- Weigh the full bottle.

+Full bottle weight = 49kg.

+- Calculate the LPG weight that filled the bottle.

+Weight that filled the bottle = 49 - 20 = 29kg.

+- Divide the weight [kilograms] by the density at 15°C x 1000.
+This gives you the delivered litres.

+$[Vd] Vd = \frac{29}{544} 1000 = 53.30.$

+- Record the dispenser-registered litres.

+$$[Vr] Vr = 55.05L.$$

+Increase or decrease the calibration K-Factor to make the dispenser displayed litres amount increase or decrease by the proportion of difference.

-New K Factor = Existing K factor $\frac{Vd}{Vr}$ Orignial K Factor = 0.6450 New K Factor = 0.6450 $\left(\frac{53.30}{55.05}\right) = 0.6245$
+New K Factor = Existing K Factor $$\frac{Vd}{Vr}$$

+Original K Factor = 0.6450

+New K Factor = $0.6450 \left(\frac{53.30}{55.05}\right) = 0.6245.$

-Note: When calibrating Gravimetrically do not use the preset function (if installed on dispenser).
+NOTE: When calibrating Gravimetrically do not use the preset function (if installed on dispenser).
 At the end of the fill the preset solenoid shuts the flow of LPG off.
 At this stage both the nozzle and the tank valve are still opened but the dispenser has shut down.
 The LPG that is in the hose is then drained into the tank.
 Since at the start of the fill the hose is full and at the end of the fill the hose is empty the scales will not agree with the dispenser.
 For subsequent fills using the preset to stop the hose is empty each time and therefore results are repeatable.
 When filling a car this does not happen as the car cylinder valve generates back pressure and the hose does not drain.
 When calibrating Gravimetrically always manually shut the fill down using the nozzle valve.

-Calibration by Master Meter with the temperature compensation turned OFF
+Calibration by Master Meter with the Temperature Compensation Turned OFF

-- Connect the dispenser nozzle to the Master Meter.
+- Set the temperature compensation DFF.
+The b configuration code should be set to bDDDI. - Connect the dispenser nozzle to the Master Meter.
 Connect the Master Meter into the Vapour Return line fitting. - Make a few deliveries back into the main tank so the temperature of the LPG components in the dispenser are at tank temperature and to make sure there is no vapour in the system. - Make a delivery of 100 litres.
-Make sure the dispenser goes through the BBBBs before starting the fill through the master meter.
-The reason for this is that the dispenser primary solenoid is opened during the BBBBs to purge the refuelling hose of any accumulated vapour to prevent pre-registration of the meter. - Compare the reading of the Master Meter [Vd] with that of the dispenser [Vr].
+Make sure the dispenser goes through the BBBB 's before starting the fill through the master meter.
+The reason for this is that the dispenser primary solenoid is opened during the BBBBB's to purge the refuelling hose of any accumulated vapour to prevent pre-registration of the meter. - Compare the reading of the Master Meter [Vd] with that of the dispenser [Vr].

-Note: If the temperature at the master meter is different to the temperature at the dispenser then that must be corrected using ASTM Table 54.
+NOTE: If the temperature at the master meter is different to the temperature at the dispenser then that must be corrected using ASTM Table 54.
 Very approximately: a 1°C temperature difference causes a 0.3% difference in volume.